markjnkim/es_mod/04-Web-APIs/content/lesson-5-persistence.md

 }
 ```

-Let's test that this works by adding a `console.log()` into the `createTaskEl()` function, this way we can make sure that the new property is getting to the function properly.
+Let's test that this works and add a `console.log()` into the `createTaskEl()` function, this way we can make sure that the new property gets to the function properly.
 In `createTaskEl()`, simply add anywhere in the function:

 ```js
 console.log(taskObj);